NonGMOTrash/teralite/README.md

 - added the staff
 - added arrow turrets
 - added kills counter to level completion screen
+- fixed hitboxes and spike activation going through walls
 - added speed, slowness, and regeneration status effects
-- fixed weird visual artifacts with tilemaps
+- renabled gpu snap to fix weird visual artifacts with tilemaps
 - fixed the bow being capped at 2 damage instead of 3
 - replaced a few of the sound effects